HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ### ***Improved Scalability for Users with Large Datasets:***

 This streamlined process significantly improves efficiency, especially with large datasets.
-Scionic Merkle DAG Trees are a powerful tool for handling folders with numerous files, combining the directory-friendly nature of Merkle DAGs and the compact efficiency of Classic Merkle Trees.
+Scionic Merkle Trees are a powerful tool for handling folders with numerous files, combining the directory-friendly nature of Merkle DAGs and the compact efficiency of Classic Merkle Trees.

 ### ***Scionic Merkle DAG-Tree:***
 ![Scionic Merkle Tree Diagram](https://i.ibb.co/XJjbwmP/Scionic-Merkle-Tree.jpg)